GuildCrafts/web-development-js/_goals/16-Browser_Games-Go.md

 - [ ] Go game can be found at `public/go.html`
 - [ ] Go game is playable by two people
 - [ ] Players can decide between 9x9, 13x13 or 17x17 board size
+- [ ] The game state is persisted (so reloading the page resumes where you left off)
+- [ ] The board can scale to the window size
 - [ ] Go game page is linked from `public/index.html`

 ### Stretch

-- [ ] The game state is persisted (so reloading the page resumes where you left off)
-- [ ] The board can scale to the window size
-- [ ] Display users' Gravatars (users will have to provide their email address)
 - [ ] Game can be played against a computer AI (i.e. human v. computer)
 - Implement Othello (Reversi) game
   - [ ] Othello game can be found at `public/othello.html`